Visible-Radio/react-pixel-character-editor/README.md

  ```

 ### What's next for the Character Editor?
-  * Some additional work is required in order to load your own JSON definition files from local storage, rather than just a stock starter set hard coded into the app.
+  * A sandbox area to try out the Text Renderer package with UI for modifying it's props
+  * A button for starting from a blank definition file
+  * UI improvements
+  * Look into performance issues with hover states on larger grids

 ### What's next for react-pixel-text-renderer?
-  * I've been thinking about implementing support for different sizes of character definition grids.
-  * Currently chars are defined in a 5 x 5 grid.
-I'd like to Implement the ability to define characters on larger grids.
-  * This would enable proper support for upper and lower case characters and characters that can't be legibly defined with only 25 squares.
-  * After wokring through that, another challenge would be to define the grid size on a per character basis rather than on a character set basis.
+  * Another challenge would be to define the grid size on a per character basis rather than on a character set basis.
 This would complicate the calculations for when to jump to a new line.